rcgines/rcg-stemmer/readme.md

 4. Computes the frequency of each word and add it to sortable Map.
 5. Displays the 20 most commonly occurring words in descending order of frequency.

+# Required softwares to run the application

+1. Java 8+
+2. Chrome browser

-# To run the application as standalone
+# Steps to run the application as standalone

-1. Create a folder C:\Stemmer
+1. Create a folder c:\Stemmer

-2. Copy the following files from \program to C:\Stemmer
+2. Copy the following files from \program folder to c:\Stemmer
  	- stopwords.txt
     - Text1.txt
     - Text2.txt